 She’s also worked (for no pay) as an actor, filmmaker, violinist, decoupager, hack dog trainer, preacher and doer of sustainable living, gardener, and adventurer.
 She’s currently exploring the world of local politics at City Hall as a Constituent Liaison (and she loves it).

 Undercover Mexican Girl hopes to make a positive impact in her community by using her creativity to help others.
 She dreams of a society where everyone has equal access to live a happy and healthy life.

-Her favorite city is Berlin, Germany, she hates driving, her favorite color is red, her favorite foods are sushi and homemade menudo, her favorite music includes classical, very old-school conjunto, Irish/Cape Breton fiddle, 1980s punk rock, and 1930s swing and bing band, and she has too many favorite movies and books to list here.
+Her favorite city is Berlin, Germany, she hates driving, her favorite color is red, her favorite foods are sushi and homemade menudo, her favorite music includes classical, very old-school conjunto, Irish/Cape Breton fiddle, 1980s punk rock, and 1930s swing, jazz, and big band, and she has too many favorite movies and books to list here.